kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

-No to existing API objects that doesn't use this feature.
+- No to existing API objects that doesn't use this feature.
+- For API objects that use this feature:
+  - API type: Pod
+  - Estimated increase in size: new field `.spec.schedulingGates` about ~64 bytes (in the case of 2 scheduling gates)

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?